 So what other perks can you expect with the AT&T Mobile Share plan?
-Here’s the biggest extras and considerations:
+Here are the biggest extras and considerations:

 - Any members of the military, along with qualified veterans, can also get a 15 percent discount on any of these plans.